kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 glossary](../../../Getting-Started/user-guide/#glossary).

 This design is set in the context of kcp and currently in the midst of a transition away from that.
-This design uses kcp workspaces as spaces, and eschews the use of kcp APIExport+APIBinding in favor of using [kube-bind](https://github.com/kube-bind/kube-bind).
+This design uses workspaces as spaces, and eschews the use of APIExport+APIBinding in favor of using [kube-bind](https://github.com/kube-bind/kube-bind).

 ## Kube-bind object ID mapping